rafaelcalcada/aigbdd/README.md

 ### Acknowledgments

 This work was done under the orientation of Professor [André Reis](http://www.inf.ufrgs.br/~andreis/) as the final work of his Logic Synthesis course.
 He gave valuable lessons about logic synthesis algorithms.

+I also thank my colleague [Francisco Knebel](https://github.com/FranciscoKnebel) for the tips on how to make a decent README page.